ABOUT JETAA OCEANIA

 JETAA Oceania is the region that covers the JETAA chapters of Australia and New Zealand, and is supported by CLAIR (Council of Local Authorities for International Relations) through the Sydney branch office, which also funds our activities and events.

 Our chapters are each managed by a committee of enthusiastic volunteers who were past JET participants.
-Currently, there are 5 chapters (and 2 subchapters) in Australia and 3 chapters (and 1 subchapter) in New Zealand.
+Currently, there are 5 chapters (and 2 subchapters) in Australia and 3 chapters in New Zealand.

 We frequently work with Japanese government agencies, cultural groups and sister-city associations to promote JET and intercultural activities.
 Some of the things we do include: